List of projects of the Belt and Road Initiative: Sri Lanka

 China's main investment in Sri Lanka was the Magampura Mahinda Rajapaksa Port, mostly funded by the Chinese government and built by two Chinese companies.
 It claims to be the largest port in Sri Lanka after the Port of Colombo and the "biggest port constructed on land to date in the country" and is often cited as an example of China's Debt Trap Diplomacy where the port was leased to pay off Chinese debts.
 However, in 2017, Sri Lanka experienced a debt distress that was unconnected to Chinese lending but instead resulted more from excessive borrowing from Western-dominated capital markets and poor domestic policy decisions.
 Instead of defaulting on their debts, former Sri Lankan President Mahinda Rajapaksa sought out China to lease their port to obtain foreign currency inflows.
 The money from China Merchant Ports was used to strengthen Sri Lanka's US dollar reserves and pay short-term foreign debts unrelated to the port.

 The port's strategic location and subsequent ownership spurred concern over China's growing economic footprint in the Indian Ocean and speculation that it could be used as a naval base.
 The Sri Lankan government promised that it was intended "purely for civilian use".

 Colombo International Financial City built on land reclaimed from the Indian Ocean and funded with $1.4bn in Chinese investment is a special financial zone and another major Chinese investment in Sri Lanka.

 In April, Sri Lanka experienced a default on its foreign debt amounting to US$50 billion, with China being one of the creditors involved.

 Saudi Arabia

 The Al Mashaaer Al Mugaddassah Mecca shuttle train, a light rail project to carry pilgrims during the Haj.

 Mecca Metro, a railway in Saudi Arabia to be built at a cost of $16.5bn, The Mecca Mass Rail Transit Project (MMRT) project will include the construction of four new metro lines A, B, C and D complementing the Al Mashaaer Al Mugaddassah Metro line.
-The new lines will have a total length of 180 km and will cover about 88 stations.
+Includes four metro lines, Bus Rapid Transit (BRT), and express/feeder buses, a ~62 billion Riyal program.The new lines will have a total length of 180 km and will cover about 88 stations.The Mecca Metro (Makkah Public Transport Program - MPTP) is a major Saudi project featuring light rail lines (B & C, with A & D in study) and integrated bus services, designed to handle the massive influx of pilgrims by improving transport to holy sites, with Chinese companies like China Railway Construction Corp involved in construction and operations, complementing existing projects like the Haramain High-Speed Rail.
+Key details include its development under Vision 2030, planned phases, and the goal of increasing Umrah visitors, with current projects focusing on lines B & C via PPP model, though some awards faced delays.